apache/sling-site/src/main/jbake/content/documentation/bundles/configuration-installer-factory.md

     # default port
     ftp.port = 21

-In addition the XML format defined by [java.util.Property](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html#loadFromXML(java.io.InputStream)) is supported if the file starts with the character `<`.
+In addition the XML format defined by [java.util.Property](https://docs.oracle.com/javase/7/docs/api/java/util/Properties.html#loadFromXML%28java.io.InputStream%29) is supported if the file starts with the character `<`.

 #### Limitations

 * Only String types are supported
 * Only ISO 8859-1 character encoding supported
 * No multi-values
+* No writeback support

 ### Configuration Files (.config)